joonhosung/GPU-Ray_Trace-Rust/PROPOSAL.md

 ## Tentative plan
-The secondary objective 'good-to-haves' will be added to our plan, but will be removed if previous primary objetives will take longer than expected.
-Each point will have the details about person responsible added in the end (Jun Ho/Jackson/both).

-* Week 1 (11/04 - 11/10) -
-  * We will meet regularly during the first week to complete the following tasks:
-    * Performance profiling.
-We will work on identifying the performance bottlenecks of the current implementation. (to look into crates that help do this) (Both)
-    * Explore GPU acceleration methods with emu, wgpu, and CUDA.
-Starting with emu, we will try offloading some loops to the GPU to see how they will work.
-By the end of the week, one method will be chosen for the hardware acceleration for the rest of the project.
-      * emu (Jun Ho)
-      * wgpu (Both)
-      * cuda - if needed (Jackson)

-* Week 2 (11/11 - 11/17) -
-  * Start writing compute shaders for the chosen crate.
-(Both - separate based on optimization points)
-    * This will be advised by the performance profiling of the week before, as these bottlenecks will be able to be accelerated.
-(Both - based on shaders written)
-    * The most computationally intensive portions of the code will be accelerated first.
-(Jackson expand)
-    * While writing the shaders, we will profile the program to see what kind of speedup we get.
-  * Start implementing the Keyframe crate into the current program for frame interpolation.
-(Jun Ho - do less optimizations to focus on this as well)
-    * Progress on this point will largely depend on how well the GPU programming goes.
-    * By this point, the animation won't be rendered, but the object locations of each frame will be able to be determined.

-* Week 3 (11/18 - 11/24) -
-  * Further optimizations if they're found (Both)
-  * Finish the bulk of the GPU shader programming to begin more detailled profiling.
-(Both)
-    * If we are able to achieve more than 50x speedup on Jun Ho's machine, we will have reached our speedup goal.
-  * Once our speedup goal is reached, then we will begin focusing on animation generation.
-    * Finish keyframe generation implementation.
-(Jun Ho)
-    * Add multiple frame generation based on the keyframes.
-This will make the program run for n-times the frames needed compared to the base image rendering
-    * Start implementing the VideoWriter module to compile all the frames into one video (Jackson)

-* Week 4 (11/25 - 12/01) -
-  * Further optimizations if they're found (Both)
-  * Complete video generation feature (Both - depends on Keyframe and VideoWriter implementation progress)
-  * Start designing the UI (Jackson - to expand)
-  * Start adding rasterization calculations for the renderer (Jun Ho)
-    * Instead of tracing rays from light sources, a fixed light source will be used where rays casted from the camera will be intersected with the objects on the scene.
-* Week 5 (12/02 - 12/08) -
-  * Further optimizations if they're found (Both)
-  * UI (Jackson to expand)
-    * Render info to be added to the UI for easy render configuration
-  * Combine rasterization with ray tracing to create a pre-rasterized render (Jun Ho)
-    * Experiment with optimal combinations of ray tracing with pre-rasterization to determine what the better parameters will be
-* Week 6 (12/09 - 12/15) -
-  * Further optimizations if they're found (Both)
-  * Report writing based on our findings (Both)
-  * Create video demo portraying: (Jun Ho to make video, Jackson to provide his machine's speedup info)
+### Project Timeline
+Secondary objectives may be deprioritized based on progress with primary goals.
+#### Week 1 (11/04 - 11/10) - Performance Analysis & GPU Experimentation

+* Performance Profiling
+  * Research profiling crates and identify bottlenecks with them (Both)

+* GPU Acceleration Framework Evaluation
+  * emu implementation (Jun Ho)
+  * wgpu implementation (Both)
+  * CUDA exploration if needed (Jackson)
+  * opencl3 exploration if needed (Both)

+#### Week 2 (11/11 - 11/17) - Core Optimization Implementation

+* Compute Shader Development (Both)
+  * Prioritize on highest-impact bottlenecks identified in profiling
+  * Continuous performance benchmarking whilst optimizations are applied
+  * Jackson will take on more work here as Jun Ho will work on Keyframe Integration

+* Keyframe Integration (Jun Ho)
+  * Begin implementation of frame interpolation
+  * At this point, the animations won't be rendered, but the object for each frame should be calculated

+#### Week 3 (11/18 - 11/24) - Performance Optimization & Animation

+* Complete Core GPU Implementation (Both)
+  * Target: 50x speedup on Jun Ho's machine
+    * Will also experiment on Jackson's machine, but currently unclear how well Macbook GPUs are supported

+* Animation Development (Pending speedup goals)
+  * Complete keyframe generation (Jun Ho)
+  * Implement multi-frame generation
+  * Begin VideoWriter module implementation (Jackson)

+#### Week 4 (11/25 - 12/01) - Feature Expansion

+* Ongoing Optimization Refinement (Both)
+  * Optimize any missed/new code regions that are easily optimizable
+  * Not the top priority here, more so low-hanging-fruit cleanup
+* Complete Video Generation Feature (Both)
+* Interactive UI Design Initiation (Jackson)
+  * Research crates to use
+  * Implement a prototype that can do basic preview and parameter toggling
+* Rasterization Implementation (Jun Ho)

+#### Week 5 (12/02 - 12/08) - UI & Rendering Enhancement

+* UI Finalization (Jackson)
+  * All features including preview and parameter toggling should be functional

+* Hybrid Rendering System (Jun Ho)
+  * Combine rasterization with ray tracing to form final pipeline

+#### Week 6 (12/09 - 12/15) - Documentation & Demo
+* Further optimizations if applicable (Both)
+  * Low priority

+* Project Documentation (Both)
+  * Document findings made during optimization changes
+  * Analyse and summarize all optimizations made and why they were effective/uneffective
+  * Describe video generation feature implementation and how it can be used
+  * Demonstrate interactive UI and what features it has
+  * Show improvements achieved by adding a pre-rasterization step to the pipeline

+* Demo Video Creation That Portrays:
   * Speedup achieved from optimizations
-    * Animation rendering feature
+  * Animation/video rendering feature
-    * UI (if added)
+  * Interactive UI (if added)
-    * Speedup from pre-rasterization (if added)
+  * Speedup/quality improvement from pre-rasterization (if added)
+  * Jun Ho to create the video, Jackson to provide all results and steps to reproduce